cookie-monstar/AndroX/server/README.md

 # AndroX Server
-Works only for Xorg Servers.
 ## Setup
 ### Setting up /dev/uinput
-Skip this if you are okay to run the whole script as sudo (I'm sure you won't) Make a group call uinput, and add user to the group.
+Skip this if you are okay to run the whole script as sudo (I'm sure you aren't) Make a group called uinput, and add user to the group.
 ```bash
 sudo addgroup uinput
 sudo adduser $USER uinput